Tithand/Playermapper/README.md

 <li>php-mysql 5.3+</li>
 <li>MySQL 5.5+/MariaDB</li>
 </ul>
 <br>

-> Please note: I don't use the Windows OS, so I did my best to relay what you need in order to run this on your Windows web machine.
+> Please note: This environment was set up using Linux OS, so I did my best to relay what you need in order to run this on your Windows web machine.
 If you have never ran a web machine on Windows, I would recommend starting with Apache for Windows.
-I will NOT help you set up your web server.</table>
+I will NOT help you set up your web server.

 <h3>Windows requirements</h3>
 Windows 7+